Saudi Arabia: Language

-Religions
+Religion

-Virtually all Saudi citizens are Muslim (officially, all are), and almost all Saudi residents are Muslim.
-Estimates of the Sunni population of Saudi Arabia range between 85% and 90%, with the remaining 10–15% being Shia Muslim, practicing either Twelver Shi'ism or Sulaymani Ismailism.
-The official and dominant form of Sunni Islam in Saudi Arabia is commonly known as Wahhabism (proponents prefer the name Salafism, considering Wahhabi derogatory), which was founded in the Arabian Peninsula by Muhammad ibn Abd al-Wahhab in the 18th century.
-Other denominations, such as the minority Shia Islam, are systematically suppressed.
+Virtually all Saudi inhabitants are Muslim; by law, all Saudi citizens are Muslim.
+Estimates of the Sunni population range between 85% and 90%, with the remaining 10 to 15% being Shia Muslim, practicing either Twelver Shi'ism or Sulaymani Ismailism.
+Shia Muslims in Saudi Arabia are largely found in the Eastern Province, particularly in Qatif and Al–Ahsa.
+The official and dominant form of Sunni Islam is Salafism, commonly known as Wahhabism, which was founded in the Arabian Peninsula by Muhammad ibn Abd al-Wahhab in the 18th century.
+Other denominations, including Shia Islam, are systematically suppressed.

-According to estimates there are about 1,500,000 Christians in Saudi Arabia, almost all foreign workers.
-Saudi Arabia allows Christians to enter the country as foreign workers for temporary work, but does not allow them to practice their faith openly.
-The percentage of Saudi Arabian citizens who are Christians is officially zero, as Saudi Arabia forbids religious conversion from Islam (apostasy) and punishes it by death.
-According to Pew Research Center there are 390,000 Hindus in Saudi Arabia, almost all foreign workers.
-There may be a significant fraction of atheists and agnostics in Saudi Arabia, although they are officially called "terrorists".
-In its 2017 religious freedom report, the US State Department named Saudi Arabia a Country of Particular Concern (CPC).
+Christianity is the second largest religion in Saudi Arabia, estimated at around 2.1 million, of whom the vast majority are foreign workers.
+Saudi Arabia allows Christians to enter the country as temporary foreign workers but does not allow them to practice their faith openly.
+There are officially no Saudi citizens who are Christians, as Saudi Arabia forbids religious conversion from Islam (apostasy) and punishes it by death.
+There are over 708,000 Hindus in Saudi Arabia, comprising the third largest religion; like other minority faiths in the country, almost all foreign workers.
+There may be a significant fraction of atheists and agnostics, although they are officially called "terrorists".
+In its 2017 religious freedom report, the U.S. State Department named Saudi Arabia a Country of Particular Concern, denoting systematic, ongoing, and egregious violations of religious freedom.

+Najran was once home to sizeable historical local Christian and Jewish communities.
+Before the founding of Israel, Najran had over 7,000 Jews, predominantly of Yemenite Jewish background.
+Following the establishment of Israel and the 1948 Arab–Israeli war, Jews began leaving for Yemen and from there to Israel.
+By the 1970s, there were no Jews left in the country.